 Exam Type: No Exam

 In each of these fields students will first be presented with legal scholarship on the premises of interpretation in that field.
 We will then explore tools of interpretation that may be used to resolve the interpretive problems that arise in each field.
 Among other tools, students will be introduced to methods used by linguists (including corpus linguistic analysis).
-Each unit will close with a practice problem allowing students to apply the theory and tools they have learned in analyzing a hypothetical problem of the sort that might arise in the field.
+Student performance will be assessed on the basis of class participation (15%) and a paper submitted at the end of the semester (85%).